 A team of highly trained medical professionals will be involved in your care during radiation therapy.
 This team is led by a radiation oncologist, a doctor who specializes in using radiation to treat cancer.

-Radiation oncologists are the only physicians with the expertise and training to prescribe and deliver radiation therapy treatments.
+Radiation oncologists are the only physicians with the expertise and training to deliver radiation therapy treatments.
 In addition to college and medical school, five years of additional training are required for radiation oncologists.
-Radiation oncologists receive extensive training in cancer medicine, in the safe use of radiation to treat disease and in managing any side effects caused by radiation.
-Once they pass an examination by the American Board of Radiology, radiation oncologists are board certified.
+They receive extensive training in cancer medicine, in the use of radiation to treat disease and in managing any side effects caused by radiation.
+Radiation oncologists must pass an examination by the American Board of Radiology to become board certified.